 1) Numbing the tooth.

-A specific amount of the tooth must be trimmed away.
+a) A specific amount of tooth structure must be trimmed away.

-All crowns must possess a certain minimal thickness.
-This insures that they have adequate strength and, in the case of porcelain crowns, a life-like translucency.
-For most types of crowns, this minimal thickness lies on the order of about two millimeters (that's just a little more than a sixteenth of an inch).
+For most types of crowns, this minimal thickness lies on the order of about two millimeters, which is just a little more than a sixteenth of an inch.
+As our animation illustrates, this much trimming is generally required on all sides of the tooth.

-The trimmed tooth must have a specific shape.
+b) The prepared tooth must have a specific shape.

 Besides reducing the overall size of your tooth, your dentist must also trim it so it has a specific shape.
-The tooth must be slightly tapered in form, so the crown (a hard object that can't flex) can easily slip over it.
+The tooth must be given a slightly tapered form, so the crown (a hard object that can't flex) can be slipped over it.